 Barli’s Breed Mix

 And now the part you’ve been waiting for.
-We had so much fun seeing everyone’s breed guesses (many of which were our guesses, too.)
-But which breeds did the DNA show makeup Barli’s heritage?
+Which breeds did the DNA show makeup Barli’s heritage?
 Drumroll, please…

 The test also provides a predicted adult weight, although the explanation shows that this can be off (as it is a bit in Barli’s case; at nine months now, he’s about 27 pounds).